microsoft/botbuilder-tools/packages/LGvscodeExt/README.md

 - diagnostic show

 # how to use for customer
+- `npm install` to install packages
-- use `vsce package` to export vsix file
+- use `vsce package --baseImagesUrl https://github.com/microsoft/botbuilder-tools/blob/lg-vscode-extension/packages/LGvscodeExt` to export vsix file
 - open vscode, and extension tab
 - select 'install from VSIX...'
 - select vsix file, and reopen vscode